Greater Accra Regional Hospital

 Located in the heart of Accra city, the GARH started as a hospital for European expatriates in the Gold Coast around 1928.
 It became a District Hospital after Ghana's independence in 1957, was designated as Ridge Regional Hospital in 1997, and has now been redeveloped and transformed into a 420-bed capacity hospital.

 Donation

 The Chinese embassy in Accra presented quantities of medical supplies to the Greater Accra Regional Hospital, to show concern in lieu of corporate social responsibility.

+A pharmaceutical company headquartered in Nice, France, Hoefman Laboratories, made several essential donations to boost the antenatal unit of the Regional hospital.
+These donations included essential medical equipments and nutritional supplements.